 Hey there – welcome to Red Door!
-We are Bruce and Julie Bergdall: teachers, planners, problem solvers, parents, and now…restorers of old homes that need new life.
+We are Bruce and Julie Bergdall: planners, problem solvers, parents, and now…restorers of old homes that need new life.

 We thought we’d be teachers forever.

 Yes, you’re right, it’s a lot to tackle.
-We’re juggling the family schedule, two full time teaching jobs, my design business, Bruce’s officiating (he officiates for local track and field meets) AND a home restoration!
+We’re juggling the family schedule, two full time jobs, Bruce’s officiating (he officiates for local track and field meets) AND a home restoration!
 We’re just warning you – it’s gonna be a little crazy up in here.
 But we’ll do our best to keep you updated on all the fun ideas that come along (and maybe some of the boring parts of this process too) and we might add an occasional bonus post about something going on in our own home.
 Thanks for coming along for the ride with us!
 We appreciate you reading!